What It’s Really Like to Be a Hair Salon Owner Going Back to Work Right Now

 I’m also a really social person.
 I miss being at my job, I miss being behind the chair, I miss seeing my clients.
 Even at this point, calling and rescheduling and getting them back on the books has been so nice to be able to just hear how everyone is doing.
 I can’t wait to see a few familiar faces, even though it’s obviously going to be different.

 Right now, I have control over where I am and who I see and how safe I’m being, but then when you put it into a large population of people who are very, very close to one another, it gives me a bit of a scare.

 But I’m now feeling this severe anxiety knowing that I’m going to see a lot of people, and it has been difficult for me to realize I’m going to have to give up a lot of control.
 Right now, I have control over where I am and who I see and how safe I’m being, but then when you put it into a large population of people who are very, very close to one another, it gives me a bit of a scare.
 I start thinking about my stylists – we have 10 of us, so that’s 20 people in a room if they let us all work at the same time.
 It’s nerve-racking to know that you have this huge responsibility to take care of these people the best way you can.
 It comes with an uneasy feeling of, “Am I doing the best that I can?
 Have I checked all the appropriate boxes?
 Have I made sure everything’s in order?”

 It’s been a roller coaster of emotions.
 I’ve felt an overwhelming amount of stress for me and my business partner for the last month and a half – just trying to make sure that we can keep everybody afloat, and that we can help everyone out as much as we can.

 The Logistics (and Price) of Reopening a Hair Salon

-We were given really strict guidelines, but they were also a lot of things that contradicted themselves.
-There were things that, because they weren't specifically stated, it's kind of left to interpretation.
+We were given really strict guidelines, but they also had a lot of things that contradicted themselves.
+There were things that, because they weren’t specifically stated, it’s kind of left to interpretation.